Get The Visibility Your Company Needs

-Local contract and payroll are required, and the employee must be paid at least EUR 60,000 gross per annum.
-Where the job position is listed on the Critical Skills Occupations List as a strategically important occupation, the salary can be in the range of EUR 32,000 to EUR 63,999 but, in that instance, the employee must have a relevant tertiary-level degree.
+Local contract and payroll are required, and the employee must be paid at least EUR 60,000 gross per annum for any job position.
+Where the job position is listed on the Critical Skills Occupations List as a strategically important occupation, the base salary can be in the range of EUR 32,000 to EUR 63,999 but, in that instance, the employee must have a relevant tertiary-level degree.

-The General Employment Permit may be granted for job positions with an annual salary of EUR 30,000 or more where Critical Skills Employment Permit is not an option.
+The General Employment Permit may be granted for job positions with an annual salary of EUR 30,000 or more where the Critical Skills Employment Permit is not an option.
 For third-level graduates of Irish or overseas colleges who have graduated within the last 12 months who are offered a job position on the Critical Skills Occupations List, and for technical or sales support roles with fluency in a non-EEA language, the remuneration threshold is reduced to EUR 27,000 per year although this must increase to EUR 30,000 at the renewal stage.
 Local contract and payroll are required.

-Due to the Labour Market Test requirement, and where Critical Skills Employment Permits don't need to be renewed, most companies and employees opt for the Critical Skills route, if possible.
+Due to the Labour Market Test requirement, and where Critical Skills Employment Permits don't need to be renewed, most companies and employees prefer to opt for the Critical Skills route, if possible.

 The Intra-Company Transfer Permit is for employees transferring between commonly owned entities and remaining on home payroll and contract.

 It is limited to the following eligible positions: Senior management or key personnel with at least six months of employment with the sending entity and earning a minimum annual remuneration of EUR 40,000; or trainees with at least one month of employment with the sending entity and earning a minimum annual remuneration of EUR 30,000.